-High on Indiana's wish list is 6-foot-7, 285-pound offensive tackle Mike Stark from Platteville, Wis.
-Indiana solidified its interest in the 2004 honorable mention all-state tackle by offering him a scholarship in mid-July.
+High on Indiana's wish list is 6'7", 285-pound offensive tackle Mike Stark from Platteville, Wisc.
+Indiana solidified its interest in the 2004 Honorable Mention All-State tackle by offering him a scholarship in mid-July.

-"(Indiana) is really putting an emphasis on improving the team," Stark said.
+"(Indiana) is really putting an emphasis on improving the team," said Stark.
 "I know they haven't been great in the past, but I know they are really trying to turn that corner with the new staff they have in place.

 "Offering so quick shows me they are really interested in me and they really wanted me to get down there."